-Pursuant to the provisions of Section 23.1 of Royal Decree 1362/2007 of 19 October, further developing Law 24/1988 of 28 July on the Securities Market, in connection with the transparency requirements relating to the information on issuers whose securities have been admitted to trading on an official secondary market or other regulated market in the European Union, it is deemed that the holder of a significant interest is a shareholder holding at least 3% of voting rights or 1% if the party required to report resides in a tax haven or in a country or territory with no taxation or with which there is no effective exchange of tax information.
+Pursuant to the provisions of Sections 23.1 and 32 of Royal Decree 1362/2007 of 19 October, it is deemed that the holder of a significant interest is a shareholder holding at least 3% of voting rights (or 1% if the party required to report resides in a tax haven or in a country or territory with no taxation or with which there is no effective exchange of tax information).

-The information provided regarding significant interests is based on the reports sent by the holders thereof to the National Securities Market Commission (Comisión Nacional del Mercado de Valores) ("CNMV") and/or to the

-Company itself.
-Specifically, the percentages of BlackRock, Inc. have been calculated taking into account the voting rights reported in its latest notice to the CNMV and the total number of voting rights of Iberdrola as at the end of financial year 2022.
+The information provided regarding significant interests is based on the reports sent by the holders thereof to the National Securities Market Commission (Comisión Nacional del Mercado de Valores) ("CNMV") and/or to the Company itself.
+Specifically, the percentages of "BlackRock, Inc." have been calculated taking into account the voting rights reported in its latest notice to the CNMV and the total number of voting rights of Iberdrola as at the end of financial year 2023.

-According to available information, the approximate breakdown of the interests in the share capital by type of shareholder at year-end 2022 is as follows:
+According to available information, the approximate breakdown of the interests in the share capital by type of shareholder at year-end 2023 is as follows:

-International investors 71.01%
+- International investor 70.07%

-Domestic entities 6.76%
+- Domestic entities 7.73%

-Domestic retail investors 22.23%
+- Domestic retail investors 22.20%